dannyvassallo/use-html-in-gmail/README.md

 REMEMBER: YOU MUST USE INLINE STYLES IN YOUR TEMPLATE.

-You can use this tool to create your template, and paste it's contents into the html file.
+You can use [this tool](http://templates.mailchimp.com/resources/inline-css/) to create your template, and paste it's contents into the `template.html` file.